 To help you determine the answer, perhaps consider your financial return on education (ROEd).
 As an initial step, you might look to see the typical lifetime earning potential for graduates in your field.
 But if you’re pursuing a graduate degree, it’s really important to look at the value of your degree combination.

 Why?
 Well, your undergraduate degree has almost certainly boosted your earning potential, although to what degree varies by your major.
 So, when you add a graduate degree to your undergraduate one, your earning potential naturally shifts.
-To demonstrate how that has worked, SoFi analyzed more than 200,000 student loan refinancing applicants to calculate ROEd for numerous degree combinations.

 How to Finance Going Back to School as an Adult